NewGaea/adinjo-journalist/grammar/03a_verbal_morphology.md

 ### Principal Parts of KUN Verbs

 For KUN verbs, the principal parts are the **infinitive, gerund, negative infinitive,** and **negative gerund** forms.
 For example, the verb **kempo** (_to do_) has the principal parts **kempo** (infinitive), **kenompo** (gerund), **kempa** (negative infinitive), and **kenompa** (negative gerund).
 More prominent is the state of KUN verbs with only one vowel -- the copula **ic** has the primary parts **ic, inoc, yac, yanoc.** The negative is always formed before the gerund.

+KUN verbs use the infinitive unmarked form as their nominal, so it need not be learned separately as is the case for TON verbs.

 ____